Cloudmersive/Cloudmersive.APIClient.Java/docs/FaceApi.md

 # **faceLocate**
 > FaceLocateResponse faceLocate(imageFile)

-Find faces in an image
+Detect and find faces in an image

 Locate the positions of all faces in an image